 If you’re using the latest version of Windows 10, it comes pre-installed with the “3D Builder” app.
 If you’re running Mac / Linux or an older version of Windows, get a freeware app to load and process .stl files (e.g., Blender or other tools specialized on 3D printing and handling .stl files).

-Most likely, the exported .stl file is still rather large.
+Most likely, the exported .stl file is still large.
 Mine has around 50 MB – that’s tricky for visualization on a mobile device like the Microsoft HoloLens.
 Fortunately, 3D Builder has a reduction tool built-in that further simplifies the 3D model.
 Start it through Edit > Simplify.
-Pull the slider as far right as possible so that the details are reduced, while still retaining a reasonably good-looking model.
+Pull the slider as far right as possible so that the details are reduced, while still retaining a good-looking model.

 The 3D Builder might also inform you that “One or more objects are invalidly defined.
 Click here to repair”.
 Just click on the pop-up, and the app will ensure that all polygons are properly defined.

 Finally, export the 3D model as .obj file, as Unity can’t directly import .stl files.
 Next, follow the guide to place the MRI scan 3D model in a HoloLens scene.
-In the next part of the blog series, we’ll take a look at more advanced operations: segmenting out the brain from the MRI scan and visualizing that instead of the whole head.
+In the next part of the blog series, we’ll look at more advanced operations: segmenting out the brain from the MRI scan and visualizing that instead of the whole head.